Jennifer Ellison: Other ventures

 In 2006, Ellison released Jennifer Ellison's West End Workout, a fitness DVD which combined her love of dance with exercise routines..
 In December 2011, she then released a second fitness DVD Jennifer Ellison's Fat Blaster Workout.

 She is a winner of the Carl Alan Award in the ballet category for 1998, an industry award voted for by dance professionals.

 She took part in the 2012 TV series Dancing on Ice.
 Ellison and professional partner Daniel Whiston ended up in fourth place after being voted out in the semi-final.

-In May 2013 it was announced that Jennifer Ellison would join Liverpool's Radio City 96.7 to co-present a new Sunday morning Breakfast show alongside Drivetime Presenter Dave Kelly, for an initial five-week period until she was due to give birth.
+In May 2013, it was announced that Jennifer Ellison would join Liverpool's Radio City 96.7 to co-present a new Sunday morning Breakfast show alongside Drivetime Presenter Dave Kelly, for an initial five-week period until she was due to give birth.

 Personal life

 Ellison attended Broughton Hall High School, a Catholic school for girls.
 She then attended St Edward's College for Sixth Form.
 She has two younger half-sisters.
 Her parents, Kevin May and Jane, separated in 1986.
 Her mother remarried.
 She is close to her mother and stepfather David.

 Ellison and boxer Robbie Tickle began dating in May 2008, and were engaged in October of that year while on holiday in the Maldives.
 The following year they were married, with the ceremony being performed in Mauritius on 10 October 2009.

 Ellison has three children.
 On 4 February 2010 she gave birth to her first son.
 Her second pregnancy came to her as a surprise.
 Ellison said: "I didn't even know I was pregnant until four weeks ago, and I'm almost five months gone now.
 I can't believe I'm having another baby in July.
 It's been a massive shock."
-On 9 July 2013 she gave birth to her second son.
+On 9 July 2013, she gave birth to her second son.
 On 26 September 2014, she gave birth to her third son.

-In May 2018 Ellison was paid an undisclosed sum by Mirror Group Newspapers as settlement for phone-hacking.
+In May 2018, Ellison was paid an undisclosed sum by Mirror Group Newspapers as settlement for phone-hacking.

+Ellison is a supporter of Everton FC.